gerrit3699/gerrit3699.github.io/_pages/en/downloads.md

           <p>
             This is the six-paper backbone in one continuous file.
-            It is the best bundle here when you want to load the theoretical core into an AI system and question the framework as one larger semantic body.
+            It is the strongest bundle here when you want to load the theoretical core into an AI system and question the framework as one larger semantic body.
           </p>

           <p>
-            It is <strong>not</strong> the cleanest citation form.
-            For exact technical reading, use the individual Zenodo papers instead.
+            For exact technical reading or citation, the individual Zenodo papers remain the cleaner source route.
           </p>

           <div class="bundle-links">